184.108.40.206 Determining the assessable income for pensioners below age pension age

 Employment income lump sums (including leave payments)

-Example 1: A commission employment income lump sum that does not relate to any particular period is spread over 12 months.
+Example 1: A commission employment income lump sum that does not relate to any particular period is apportioned forward for up to 12 months from the beginning of the instalment period in which the lump sum is paid.

 Example 2: A person takes 3 months long service leave and is paid a lump sum amount at the start of that leave period.
-Income from the lump sum leave payment is spread evenly over the 3 month period of leave.
+Income from the lump sum leave payment is apportioned forward over the 3 month period of leave from the beginning of the instalment period in which the lump sum is paid.

-One-off, irregular or non-periodical LUMP SUM amounts, are apportioned as income over a 12 month period in 52 weekly amounts, if they are:
+One-off, irregular or non-periodical lump sum amounts, are apportioned as income over a 12 month period in 52 weekly amounts, if they are not remuneration, periodic payments, or an exempt lump sum.

-- certain 'loan' arrangements, i.e. NOT a bona fide loan, and
+- certain 'loan' arrangements, i.e. NOT a bona fide loan

 - an industry related payment such as a dairy cash bonus, or payments to leave the industry, and